Identicum/rest-users-api/README.md

 # Swagger access

-Api documented with Swagger.
+API documented with Swagger.
 You can access to the UI on http://localhost:8081/swagger-ui.html